zyzhou3/zyzhou3.github.io/_pages/about.md

 and industry research experience at Amazon and Bloomberg.

-Essentially speaking, I am seeking to answer the question: **"How can we enhance the robustness and reliability of machine learning?"**
+Essentially speaking, I am seeking to answer the question: **"How can we enhance the robustness and reliability of machine learning in real-world deployment?"**

 More specifically, I am interested in understanding the following questions:

-(1) *How can we make machine learning models more robust to complex distribution shifts?*
+(1) *How can we enhance the robustness of machine learning models against complex distribution shifts to achieve better out-of-distribution generalization and reduce the impact of spurious correlations?*

 (2) *How can we make machine learning models more efficient from the perspective of data and computation?*